sebastienh/textually.net/content/en/documentation/common/exportDocument.md

 - Word
 - PDF

-The export function will export all selected files shown in the currently selected [Editors Pane](#editorsPanel).
-So any combination is possible as long as it can be shown in the [Editors Pane](#editorsPanel).
+The export function will export all selected files shown in the currently selected [Editors Panel](#editorsPanel).
+So any combination is possible as long as it can be shown in the [Editors Panel](../nodio#editorsPanel).

 To export the selected files: